peter88213/odt2nw/README.md

 # odt2nw

-Generate a novelWriter project from a work in progress written with e.g. *LibreOffice*.

 ## Features

+This Python script generates a [novelWriter](https://novelwriter.io/) project from a work in progress written with e.g. *LibreOffice*.
-- Converts three levels of the novel structure: Parts, chapters, and scenes.
+It converts three levels of the novel structure: Parts, chapters, and scenes.

 ## Requirements